Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

 \section{Experiments}

-We now present our experiments and describe the experimental setup in Section~\ref{sec:setup}.
-Section~\ref{sec:baselines} next presents our main results and compares \methodname to the state of the art.
-Finally Section~\ref{sec:analysis} presents a comprehensive analysis with ablations for different components of our method.
-Further ablations are in Appendix~\ref{sec:appendix-ablations}.
+We describe the experimental setup in Section~\ref{sec:setup}.
+Section~\ref{sec:baselines} presents our main results and compares KineMask to the state of the art.
+Finally, Section~\ref{sec:analysis} shows a comprehensive analysis with ablations for different components of our method.
+Further ablations are in Appendix.\looseness=-1